 • Roll out the second sheet of pie dough and cut into even strips about 2⁄3 inch thick.
 Place the strips over the pie in a lattice pattern then cut off the excess overhang.
 (You can use the excess dough to create a braided edge.)

-• In a small bowl, whisk together an egg and a splash of water.
+• In a small bowl, whisk together 1 large egg and a splash of water.
 Using a pastry brush, brush the egg wash over the top of the crust of your pie.
 Sprinkle with demerara sugar.

 Video